alxmagro/gptie/README.md

 npm install -g gptie
 ```

-- Generate the API key from the OpenAI dashboard;
+- Generate the API key from the OpenAI dashboard
-- Set the API key as the `OPENAI_API_KEY` environment variable;
+- Set the API key as the `OPENAI_API_KEY` environment variable

 ## Basic Usage